 What You Can Do to Increase Your Chances

-The best way to ensure that you come upon keyword searches and make it past an applicant tracking system is to go through the job descriptions that you’re interested in applying to and integrate those keywords and phrases throughout your document.
-Put in the work and customize your resume to each job you apply to.
+The best way to ensure your application comes up in keyword searches and makes it past an applicant tracking system is to go through the job description that you’re interested in applying to and integrating those keywords and phrases throughout your document.
+Yes, you need to put in the work and customize your résumé for each job you apply to.

-Do your desired job descriptions utilize keywords or phrases which you can use in your resume?
+Do your desired job descriptions utilize keywords or phrases that you can use in your résumé?
 Does a job description have a more eloquent way of wording one of your job duties?
-If you’re not using current job postings to help you write your resume, you’re doing yourself a disservice.
+If you’re not using current job postings to help you write your résumé, you’re doing yourself a disservice.
 See how industry professionals talk about jobs and utilize that in your document.
 Using industry jargon will also help you appear more professional and knowledgeable about what you do.

-Alyson Garrido went on to say, “Relationships and follow up are key components of job search.
+Alyson Garrido went on to say, “Relationships and follow-ups are key components of the job search.
 If someone recommends you for a role, you’re far more likely to get an interview and bypass the applicant tracking system.
-Also, if you’re among 20 candidates who get past the ATS, but you follow up, it’s highly likely your resume will be reviewed.”
+Also, if you’re among 20 candidates who get past the ATS, but you follow up, it’s highly likely your résumé will be reviewed.”

-There are plenty of online sources that will tell you they have the secret algorithm to beating applicant tracking systems, but the reality is that there is no way to create one perfect resume to meet all of your needs for every job you apply to.
+There are plenty of online sources that will tell you they have the secret algorithm for beating applicant tracking systems, but the reality is that there is no way to create one perfect résumé to meet all of your needs for every job you apply to.
 If someone tells you that they can create this for you, they are lying.
 It’s impossible.

-A native San Franciscan, Michele Lando is a Certified Professional Résumé Writer and founder of writestylesonline.com.
-She has a passion for helping others present the best version of themselves, both on paper and in person, and works to polish individuals’ application package and personal style.
+About the author: A native San Franciscan, Michele Lando is a certified professional résumé writer and founder of writestylesonline.com.
+She has a passion for helping others present the best version of themselves, both on paper and in person, and works to polish individuals’ application package and personal styles.
 Aiming to help create a perfect personal branding package, Write Styles presents tips to enhance your résumé, style, and boost your confidence.